MauricePasternak/ExploreASL-GUI/README.md

 ## Roadmap

-- [x] Add Dark Mode
+- [x] Add Dark Mode.
-- [x] Add Image Feedback during processing
+- [x] Add Image Feedback during processing.
-- [x] Support multiple ASL Import contexts \*\*
+- [x] Support multiple ASL Import contexts. \*
-- [x] Create a Data Visualization Module
+- [x] Create a Data Visualization Module.
+- [ ] Add help information on the steps within the Data Visualization Module.
+- [ ] Add plot settings for plot legends (i.e. legend text fontsize, positioning, etc.) within the DataVisualization Module.
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add plot settings for renaming axis main labels within the Data Visualization Module.
-- [ ] Add Multiprocessing Capability to the Import Module as well
+- [ ] Add Multiprocessing Capability to the Import Module as well. \*\*
-- [ ] Add a submodule to Process Studies where users can pin-point change the JSON sidecars of individual subjects/visits/sessions
+- [ ] Add a submodule to Process Studies where users can pin-point change the JSON sidecars of individual subjects/visits/sessions.
+- [ ] Add auto-update capability to the software so that users don't have to manually install new versions.

-\*\* This is only partially the case.
+\* This is only partially the case.
 The GUI goes through extensive logical gymnastics to get ExploreASL to import different subsets of your dataset.
-The official ExploreASL application does not support this as of version 1.10.0
+The official ExploreASL application does not support this as of version 1.10.0.

+\*\* This will probably have to wait until the main ExploreASL program can handle multiple contexts.

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).